Luis Moreno Ocampo: After the ICC

 After his ICC term, Luis Moreno Ocampo joined the New York law firm Getnick and Getnick as global counsel.

 From 2013 to 2015, he was a senior fellow at the Jackson Institute for Global Affairs at Yale University.
 Currently he is a senior fellow at the Carr Center for Human Rights Policy at Harvard University, where he is working on a book about the first nine years of the Rome Statute and its relations with the UN Security Council.

-In August 2015, Moreno-Ocampo joined forces with Kerry Propper, Taylor Krauss and Elizabeth Schaeffer Brown to help the campaign group Yazda in efforts to bring a case before the ICC against ISIL for crimes of genocide against members of Iraq's Yazidi community.
+In August 2015, Moreno Ocampo joined forces with Kerry Propper, Taylor Krauss and Elizabeth Schaeffer Brown to help the campaign group Yazda in efforts to bring a case before the ICC against ISIL for crimes of genocide against members of Iraq's Yazidi community.
 The initiative was part of the campaign It's On U, which sought to persuade heads of state to recognize the genocide, engage key government officials and pressure the UN Security Council to refer the case to the ICC.
 Moreno Ocampo and the campaign teamed up with Nadia Murad and approached Amal Clooney to help with the case and provide pro-bono legal services to Murad and Yazda.

-In July 2017, Moreno Ocampo was appointed special adviser on crimes against humanity by the Organization of American States (OAS), to evaluate human rights violations in Venezuela, meet with interested parties in the conflict and explore the possibility of launching legal proceedings at the ICC against those responsible for the atrocities.
+In July 2017, Moreno Ocampo was appointed special advisor on crimes against humanity by the Organization of American States (OAS), to evaluate human rights violations in Venezuela, meet with interested parties in the conflict and explore the possibility of launching legal proceedings at the ICC against those responsible for the atrocities.

+In August 2023, Moreno Ocampo published a report saying that the government of Azerbaijan had committed genocide in its blockade of Armenians in Nagorno-Karabakh.
+In December 2023, Moreno Ocampo published another report on the crimes of genocide being committed by Azerbaijan, stating that State Parties of the Genocide Convention had failed to prevent genocide, while information on the conditions for genocide were known to them.

+On 1 December 2023, Moreno Ocampo appeared on the Al Jazeera program UpFront to discuss allegations of war crimes and genocide in the Gaza war.
+He stated that the siege of Gaza City carried out by Israel was not only a crime against humanity, but also "a form of genocide".
+He also argued that Hamas had committed war crimes and crimes against humanity during the 2023 Hamas-led attack on Israel, and that they had "probably" committed genocide.